If you no longer need to replicate a virtual machine to the Cloud, you can stop the replication permanently.

 You can stop multiple replication tasks simultaneously only if they are replicated to the same virtual data center.

 All data that was stored to the cloud during the replication remains on the target datastore, and the replication remains visible on the target site.
-You must manually delete the replication artifacts from the target site or contact your cloud provider to clear them from the cloud site.
+You must manually delete the replication artifacts from the target site or contact your cloud provider to clean them up.

 - Click Yes to confirm.

-- If your user session to the cloud provider has expired, enter your credentials and click OK to reconnect.
+- If your user session to the cloud provider has expired, type your credentials and click OK to reconnect.

 If both sites are online, Disaster Recovery to Cloud applies the following changes.